mironal/ShortHandAlert/README.md

 // I want...

-// How many times have you written this UIAlertAction in your whole life? 😭😭 alert.addAction(UIAlertAction(title: "Some", style: .default, handler: { _ in
+// How many times have you written this UIAlertAction in my whole life? 😭😭 alert.addAction(UIAlertAction(title: "Some", style: .default, handler: { _ in
      print("do some thing...")
  }))